-4. Robustness and Extensions of the Analysis
+IV.
+Robustness and Extensions of the Analysis

 In this section we examine several robustness considerations.
 First, we describe the impact of alternative modeling assumptions regarding the behavior and rewards of attentive and inattentive prosecutors.
-Second, we examine the impact of a more refined information structure for voters; in particular, what if voters can distinguish ordinary acquittals at trial from fiascos?
+Second, we examine the impact of a more-refined information structure for voters; in particular, what if voters can distinguish ordinary acquittals at trial from DWPs?
 Third, we consider alternative timing for the voting decision; what if citizens vote before observing their benefit from a future crime?
 Fourth, we consider the replacement/retention decision being made by a central planner in contrast with that made by the majority of voters.
-We characterize how the model's implications are influenced by these alternative specifications; note that the discussion in each subsection is a comparison with the basic model developed in Sections 2 and 3 (that is, modifications are not cumulative).
+We characterize how the model's implications are influenced by these alternative specifications; note that the discussion in each subsection is a comparison with the base model (that is, modifications are not cumulative).

-4.1.
-Alternative Assumptions about Attentive and Inattentive Prosecutors
+A. Alternative Assumptions about Attentive and Inattentive Prosecutors

 In the base model, we assume two fundamental kinds of prosecutor, attentive and inattentive.
 An inattentive P differs in two ways from an attentive one.
-First, an inattentive P pursues a conviction regardless of her knowledge of whether D is G or I (and thus she never uses a W who comes forward to report I); this is a difference in preferences concerning the conviction of innocent Ds.
-Second, an inattentive P is insufficiently diligent in discerning witness reliability in advance of trial; this is a difference in diligence.
-The difference in preferences provides a channel that affects the conviction of innocent Ds, as an inattentive P pursues a conviction despite a W who reports I, and this in turn reduces the participation of Ws who observed I. The difference in diligence provides a channel that affects the conviction of guilty Ds, as an inattentive P generates more overall acquittals of guilty Ds, both directly via the inadvertent production of fiascos (or by not using a W who would have proved reliable at trial), but also indirectly by deterring some Ws who observed G from coming forward.
+First, in contrast with an attentive P, an inattentive P pursues a conviction regardless of her knowledge of whether P is P or P (and thus she never uses a P who reports P).
+This reflects a difference in preferences concerning the conviction of innocent P is insufficiently diligent in discerning witness reliability in advance of trial; this reflects a difference in diligence.
+The difference in preferences provides a channel that affects the conviction of innocent P is an inattentive P pursues a conviction despite a P who reports P and this in turn reduces the participation of P who observed P is insufficiently diligence that affects the conviction of P guilty P is an inattentive P generates more overall acquittals of guilty P is insufficiently via the inadvertent production of P generates more overall acquittals of guilty P is P both directly via the inadvertent production of P is P generates more overall acquittals of guilty P is P both directly via the inadvertent production of P is P in P in